parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 > Libbitcoin provides a "strict" parsing option which only validates known witness versions.

 ## Base32
 Base32 characters have the following 1:1 mapping to/from base32 values.
+Note that only the payload is base32 encoded in an address.

 > Upper and lower case characters are mapped to the same values, so single-casing simplifies implementation.